 Let’s say you are working on your project that needs to submit by the next day.
 Or you have no ready-made drill block available.
 The solution here is to make one.

 It’s super simple.
 Take a piece of wood that is 1.5 inches wide and 10 inches long.
 Cut off the 2 inches from the end of its length.
 The cut should be perfectly square.

 Now we need some wood glue.
 Spread some wood glue on the cut piece.
-Take the piece then place it on the longer part of the wood from 1 inch of the end.
+Take the piece, then place it on the longer part of the wood from 1 inch of the end.
 You can clump the pieces while the glue is drying up.
-Use a square to measure the pieces are aligned.
+Use a square to measure the pieces that are aligned.
 Use a screw to align the pieces while you are in a hurry.

-Now, line up your drill with the corner you created following the direction.
+Now, line up your drill with the corner you created, following the direction.
 Use your one hand to secure it to your drilling point and start drilling.
 You can use this DIY method to create hundreds of holes as you need.

 - You can use it for any drill bit.

 - The angle of the Jig can easily damage by friction with the drill bit.